- Barracuda Convertible

 The build itself was spread over seven weeks, but that was just so I could film it well and share the process with all my subscribers.
 The biggest issue was that I had all the parts in bags and I had to resist the urge to put it all together in advance.

-I still can’t believe I saw it built, for the first time, at the same moment as they all did!
+I still can’t believe I saw it built, for the first time, at the same moment as they all did! - How did it feel when you reached the magic 10,000 votes and how long did it take?

 It was such an amazing feeling.
 Originally I had massive doubt over my creation.
 I wasn’t even going to share it on YouTube, let alone submit it to LEGO Ideas.
 I guess we all figure our own creations aren’t as good as other people’s.